eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 2. Local Python scripts for subsequent optimisation of the image file format and generation of GDAL virtual layers.

 This repository does not contain the image data itself.
-You can download the final imagery.
+You can [download and browse](https://nextcloud.eatlas.org.au/apps/sharealias/a/cs-aims-coral-sea-features-img) all the larges files in the project that could not be included in the repository due to their storage requirements.
+These files correspond should be placed in the `big-files` directory.

-This dataset contains processing for two regions:
+This dataset contains imagery for three regions:
-- Coral Sea: Used for mapping the reefs for the [Coral Sea mapping project](https://eatlas.org.au/projects-other/coral-sea-reef-mapping)
+- `Coral Sea`: Used for mapping the reefs for the [Coral Sea mapping project](https://eatlas.org.au/projects-other/coral-sea-reef-mapping)
+- `Coral Sea Open Water`: This is satellite imagery of open water in the Coral Sea.
+This imagery was produce to check for any as yet unknown coral reefs in the Coral Sea.
+This imagery will be of little interest otherwise, and so was separated out to shrink the size of the more useful `Coral Sea` imagery.
-- Global: Selected reef areas around Australia and the rest of the world.
+- `Global`: This imagery corresponds to selected reef areas around Australia and the rest of the world.
 These were done to test how well the image processing algorithms work across the globe and to allow validation of the approach used for reef boundary mapping with a diverse set of reefs.

 This repository is intended to allow others to reproduce and extend this